 Return the presently programmed current level of the power supply.
-Current levels and Current levels for the selected range.
+CURR?
+MAX and CURR?
+MIN return the highest and lowest programmable current levels for the selected range.

 CURRent:STEP {<numeric value>| DEFault}

 Set the step size for current programming with the CURRent UP and CURRent DOWN commands.
 See the example in the next page.